Keto Bread

 How to make keto bread in a loaf pan

 Start by melting the mozzarella and cream cheese together in the microwave (about 90 seconds, stirring halfway).
 One tip from reader Carla that I wish I’d figured out sooner: let the cheese mixture cool for a full minute before adding the eggs.
 If you add them while it’s too hot, they scramble slightly and the dough turns grainy.
-While the cheese cools, combine the almond flour, protein powder, baking powder, and baking soda in a food processor.
+While the cheese cools, combine the almond flour, protein powder, baking powder, baking soda, and salt in a food processor.
 Add the melted cheese, eggs, and sour cream, then pulse until a smooth dough forms.
 Don’t overmix.
 You want it combined, not gummy.

 Press the dough into a loaf pan lined with parchment paper and greased with cooking spray.
 The dough is sticky, so wet your hands or use a spatula.
 Smooth the top as flat as you can.
 Bake at 325 degrees for 30-32 minutes until the top is golden brown and a toothpick comes out clean.
 If you want a crispier, more golden crust, I’ve had good results bumping the temp to 350 and checking at 28 minutes.

-Explore 685+ keto recipe videos with step-by-step instructions, tips, and tricks to make keto easy.
+Explore hundreds of keto recipe videos with step-by-step instructions, tips, and tricks to make keto easy.

 Ingredients